What is the Dublin ACT Coalition?

 Goals of Dublin ACT Coalition

-- To prevent and reduce substance use in our community, focusing on the health and safety of our most precious resource, our youth.
+- To prevent and reduce substance misuse in our community, focusing on the health and safety of our most precious resource, our youth.

-- Dedication in pursuing environmental strategies that will positively change the way people think and behave regarding underage drinking, marijuana, and prescription drug use.
+- Dedication in pursuing environmental strategies that will positively change the way people think and behave regarding underage drinking, marijuana, and prescription drug misuse.

-- Increase both youth and adult perceptions of the personal harm associated with substance use.
+- Increase both youth and adult perceptions of the personal harm associated with substance misuse.

-- Decrease the number of youth who are using alcohol, marijuana and prescription drugs.
+- Decrease the number of youth who are using alcohol and marijuana, and misusing prescription drugs.

 - Delay the age at which youth begin to use substances.

-- Increase the frequency of youth and parents who express their disapproval of youth substance use.
+- Increase the frequency of youth and parents who express their disapproval of youth substance misuse.

-- Cultivate a unified, community approach to youth substance use prevention.
+- Cultivate a unified, community approach to youth substance misuse prevention.

 Learn more about how to get involved and support Dublin ACT's mission.